microsoft/TypeScript-Handbook/pages/Type Checking JavaScript Files.md

 ```

-#### In function calls
+### In function calls

-A call to generic functions uses arguments to infer the generic type parameters.
-Sometimes this process fails to infer any types, mainly because of lack on inference sources; in these cases, the generic type parameters will default to `any`.
+A call to a generic function uses the arguments to infer the type parameters.
+Sometimes this process fails to infer any types, mainly because of lack of inference sources; in these cases, the type parameters will default to `any`.
 For example:

 ```js
 var p = new Promise((resolve, reject) => { reject() });